-A theoretical framework is based on a theory (or theories) that has been tested, validated, and generally accepted by others, as well as by the scholarly community.
-Your job is to then use it in a way to say something new about your research.
-Commonly used theories used widely across various disciplines include:
+A theoretical framework is based on a theory (or theories) that has been tested, validated, and is generally accepted by others in your field, as well as by the scholarly community.
+The idea is that your thesis or dissertation builds on that theory, contributing new information in some way.
+A few examples of theories used across various disciplines include:

 - Relational theories